-- 1. The initiating SEPP issues a HTTP POST request towards the responding SEPP with the request body containing the "SecNegotiateReqData" IE carrying the following information: - Supported security capabilities (i.e., PRINS and/or TLS); - Whether the 3gpp-Sbi-Target-apiRoot HTTP header is supported, if TLS security is supported; - Sender PLMN ID(s) or SNPN ID(s); - Target PLMN ID or SNPN ID; - Purpose of the intended usage of N32 connection; - The senderN32fFqdn IE, if the initiating SEPP wishes the responding SEPP to establish the N32-f connection towards a specific FQDN (of the initiating SEPP); - The senderN32fPortList IE, if the initiating SEPP wishes the responding SEPP to establish the N32-f connection using a specific port number.
-When present, the list shall contain one port number per supported security capability (i.e., PRINS and/or TLS); - The n32HandshakeId IE, if the N32 handshake identifier is supported by the initiating SEPP, that may be used to correlate the N32-f connection to the parent N32-c context for TLS security (see clause 5.3.3.2).
+- 1. The initiating SEPP issues a HTTP POST request towards the responding SEPP with the request body containing the "SecNegotiateReqData" IE carrying the following information: - Supported security capabilities (i.e., PRINS and/or TLS); - Whether the 3gpp-Sbi-Target-apiRoot HTTP header is supported, if TLS security is supported; - Sender PLMN ID(s) or SNPN ID(s); - Target PLMN ID or SNPN ID; - Purpose of the intended usage of N32 connection; - The senderN32fFqdn IE, if both the initiating SEPP and the responding SEPP support the SNDN32F feature and the initiating SEPP wishes the responding SEPP to establish the N32-f connection towards a specific FQDN (of the initiating SEPP); - The senderN32fPortList IE, if both the initiating SEPP and the responding SEPP support the SNDN32F feature and the initiating SEPP wishes the responding SEPP to establish the N32-f connection using a specific port number.
+When present, the list shall contain one port number per supported security capability (i.e., PRINS and/or TLS);

+- The n32HandshakeId IE, if the N32 handshake identifier is supported by the initiating SEPP, that may be used to correlate the N32-f connection to the parent N32-c context for TLS security (see clause 5.3.3.2).
 If the responding SEPP supports the N32 handshake identifier, the responding SEPP shall include the received N32 handshake identifier in TLS protected message forwarding procedure via correlated N32-f connection(s) towards the initiating SEPP and the subsequent N32-c signaling request related to this N32-c context (e.g. to request to tear down the N32-f TLS connection).